equipter/mfkey32v2/Docs/Flippercli.md

                         [--clean-cache] [--clean-mfkey32-log] [--bkp-user-dict]
                         [--rm-dict-user]

-Extracts Mifare valus from flipper or a local mfkey32.log file, computes the key's using mfkey32v2 and uploads them to flipper.
+Extracts Mifare values from flipper or a local mfkey32.log file, computes the key's using mfkey32v2 and uploads them to flipper.
 The new computed key's will added to the content of the "/SD/nfc/assets/mf_classic_dict_user.nfc" file.
 The cli and detect mode are Linux only.